 As one of the most reputable and influential global organizations, NASA needs a powerful logo to be worthy of carrying its weight.
 As such, there haven’t been many logo redesigns during its history, and the two that are still used by the Administration are both globally recognizable and share somewhat odd nicknames — the “Meatball” and the “Worm”.

 When we see NASA use a logo today, it’s typically one of three main options.
-The most popular are the so-called meatball and its official seal.
+The most common and the most well-known are the “official” NASA seal and the meatball.
 However, the “worm” logo is also frequently used for specific promotional circumstances.
 In addition to these chief icons, NASA has also developed new emblems for particular projects and endeavors, including the below images.

 The Original Logo for NACA (1915)